 According to the original Marchman Act, a court-recognized authority was defined as a spouse, blood relative, or any three parties who had direct knowledge of a person’s drug addiction in cases where an individual had no immediate family.
 Effective July 1, 2016, a modification to the act now allows only one unrelated person having direct knowledge of an individual’s addiction to meet criteria, making it easier to initiate the process.

 Further modifications allow people suffering from co-occurring disorders such as bipolar disorder or schizophrenia to be included in the act, whereas previously, county-funded facilities refused to admit them.
-This is especially beneficial to families whose loved ones suffer from known mental illness accompanied by substance abuse—even if substance abuse is not the primary issue.
+This law is especially beneficial to families whose loved ones suffer from known mental illness accompanied by substance abuse—even if substance abuse is not the primary issue.

 To briefly summarize the process, approval of a Marchman Act petition requires evidence that the following four elements meet criteria:

 - An individual is powerless over their drug or alcohol addiction.

 - An individual is unwilling to seek help even when offered.